openbmc/openbmc/poky/documentation/dev-manual/new-recipe.rst

 Running ``recipetool create -o OUTFILE`` creates the base recipe and locates it properly in the layer that contains your source files.
-Following are some syntax examples:
+Here are some syntax examples:

  - Use this syntax to generate a recipe based on source.
 Once generated, the recipe resides in the existing source code layer::